Chomtana/mina-duplicated-account-update/README.md

 Only 0.2 MINA (0.3 MINA received - 0.1 MINA fee) credited back to the wallet as a result of that transaction

 <img width="855" height="282" alt="image" src="https://github.com/user-attachments/assets/d670cdca-edc5-408f-a209-d45ec6875605" />

-As a result, 0.3 MINA is lost in eternity